-11The IMO also uses this metric for transport work in its Energy Efficiency Operational Indicator (EEIO) guidance for shipping companies.
-[13]
+10The IMO also uses this metric for transport work in its Energy Efficiency Operational Indicator (EEIO) guidance for shipping companies.
+[12]

-12 The shipping industry also uses other activity measures based on shipping supply (i.e. vessel capacity), distance travelled, or tonnes carried.
+11 The shipping industry also uses other activity measures based on shipping supply (i.e. vessel capacity), distance travelled, or tonnes carried.
 These metrics may be used as proxies for transport work, if necessary, but tonne-kilometres are considered to be the most accurate representation of activity.
 [14]

-consistently monitoring developments in company reporting and emission scenarios and will review this issue during the next research cycle.
+international shipping sector).
+We are consistently monitoring developments in company reporting and emission scenarios and will review this issue during the next research cycle.

 Emissions from fuel combustion are reported by shipping companies under Scope 1 and are sometimes referred to as 'vessel emissions'.
 Other emissions reported by shipping companies in Scope 1 relate to land-based operations (e.g. at ports), but these are generally minimal (around 1-2% of total Scope 1 emissions).
-Shipping companies' Scope 2 emissions, which include emissions from purchased electricity, are also generally small for those companies focused on shipping transport (less than 1% of total Scope 1+2 emissions).13
+Shipping companies' Scope 2 emissions, which include emissions from purchased electricity, are also generally small for those companies focused on shipping transport (less than 1% of total Scope 1+2 emissions).12